techidock/open-source/channel_area/README.md

 shows grid lines with **x** and **y** axes for reference.
 Select **Polygon Channel** to set a number of points (minimum three).
 When the value changes, a default regular polygon is centred at the bottom of the canvas.
-You can then click to edit the points; their coordinates are listed below.
+You can then click to edit the points.
 You can clear the shape using the *Clear Polygon Channel* button.
 The area updates automatically as you change the shape.
 Each point is shown as a blue marker.
 Double‑click a marker to drag it to a new location; it turns black while being edited.
 Choose the units (m, cm, or mm) from the drop‑down to have results displayed in the same units squared.
-The circular and rectangle channels now display blue markers for each vertex, just like the polygon channel.
-Double-click a marker to turn it black and drag it to adjust the shape's dimensions.
+All shapes are treated as polygons: the circular channel defaults to 25 points and the rectangle uses four.
+A table beneath the canvas lists each vertex.
+Editing the table keeps the coordinates inside the canvas and immediately redraws the shape.
+Small red markers indicate the minimum and maximum points of the current shape.

 Two buttons under the canvas let you rotate the shape while keeping it anchored at the bottom centre.
 Use **One Point Down** to place a single vertex on the baseline or **Two Points Down** to place a flat edge along the baseline.